-The origins of Krabi Krabong
+The Origins of Krabi Krabong

-Krabi Krabong was originally invented to be an attractive, representativeandsafesporting activity for noble people.
-Later it became a kind of stage fencing for plays and entertainment for foreign guests at the royal court.
+Krabi Krabong was originally invented to be an attractive, representativeandsafesporting activity for noble lords and ladies.
+Later on, it became a kind of stage fencing for plays and for the entertainment of foreign guests at the royal court.

-Distribution of the Krabi Krabong
+Distribution of Krabi Krabong

 Business with foreigners